bigBlueLizard/Movie-Recommendation-system/README.md

 ﻿# Movie-Recommendation-system

-# 🎬 TMDB Movie Explorer
+# 🎬 MovieMate: The Movie Explorer

 This project uses TMDB movie metadata to provide insights and visualizations through a Streamlit web app.